dan-velez/gdrive_sync/README.md

 # gdrive_sync
-A daemon that keeps a designated folder synced with one designated in your google drive.
+A daemon that keeps a local folder synced with one in your google drive.

 ## Installation
 ```bash